First off, Happy New Year! Hope you had a great holiday season.

 - carrageenan, MSG or sulfites

-Melissa and Dallas Hartwig are the creators of Whole30 which consists of a very strict set of rules and guidelines.
-Whole30 is not for everyone nor is it meant to be followed permanently.
-Many people use this program as a stepping stone to the Paleo diet which is a bit more lax.
+Melissa and Dallas Hartwig are the creators of Whole30, which consists of a very strict set of rules and guidelines.
+Whole30 is not for everyone, nor is it meant to be followed permanently.
+Many people use this program as a stepping stone to the Paleo diet, which is a bit more lax.

 Health goals

-For us, this isn't about losing weight but rather about getting back to basics and eating "real food".
-Our main goal is to see if by changing our diet my husband can clear up some long-lasting health issues related to his sinuses and stomach.
-I'm also hoping that we'll have more energy and sleep better.
+For us, this isn’t about losing weight but rather about getting back to basics and eating “real food”.
+Our main goal is to see if, by changing our diet, my husband can clear up some long-lasting health issues related to his sinuses and stomach.
+I’m also hoping that we’ll have more energy and sleep better.
 Losing a few pounds in the process will simply be a bonus.

 Six days in, 24 to go: What we've learned so far

 We are nearing the end of our first week.
-We decided to start on December 27th because we would have nearly two weeks to get settled before I have to go back to work.
-Being able to cook and eat breakfast, lunch and dinner at home makes this diet so much easier since eating out is nearly impossible from what we've seen so far.
+We decided to start on December 27th because we would have nearly two weeks to get settled before I had to go back to work.
+Being able to cook and eat breakfast, lunch and dinner at home makes this diet so much easier since eating out is nearly impossible from what we’ve seen so far.

 There will be ups and downs

-While eating dinner on Day 2 (it was a delicious balsamic chicken, carrots and green bean dish made in the slow cooker) I was like "I can totally do this!".
-Heck I don't even like cooked carrots and green beans and they were so tasty my husband and I were fighting over the leftovers.
-However, just an hour later I felt like my body was revolting.
-I had a terrible headache and I felt nauseous.
-I felt like this for a few hours and then I literally said to my husband "If this is what its going to feel like, I'm going to eat a big chocolate bar in the morning".
+While eating dinner on Day 2 (it was a delicious balsamic chicken, carrots and green bean dish made in the slow cooker), I was like, “I can totally do this!”.
+Heck, I don’t even like cooked carrots and green beans, and they were so tasty my husband and I were fighting over the leftovers.
+However, just an hour later, I felt like my body was revolting.
+I had a terrible headache, and I felt nauseous.
+I felt like this for a few hours, and then I literally said to my husband, “If this is what it’s going to feel like, I’m going to eat a big chocolate bar in the morning”.
 Luckily I woke up feeling great and was able to keep things on track.
-There will be setbacks and at times you won't feel great but I have to believe that this was my body saying good-bye to sugar and to the loads and loads of caffeine I normally consume every day.
+There will be setbacks, and at times, you won’t feel great, but I have to believe that this was my body saying goodbye to sugar and to the loads and loads of caffeine I normally consume every day.

 Grocery shopping will be more challenging

 Grocery shopping in and of itself is an interesting event.
-Everything, well almost everything, seems to have added sugar.
-There is no assuming in this program and you'd be surprised just how much sugar we are consuming every day from the unexpected.
-For instance, most of our spice blends included sugar as one of the top ingredients.
+Everything, well, almost everything, seems to have added sugar.
+There is no assuming in this program, and you’d be surprised just how much sugar we are consuming every day from the unexpected.
+For instance, most of our spice blends include sugar as one of the top ingredients.
 This was a complete shock to me.
-Horseradish also typically has sugar which led me to create my own for our New Year's Eve Prime Rib dinner.
-Don't worry, I'll share the simple 3 ingredient recipe to make your own horseradish at home in the next few days.
-Even my husband loved it and he doesn't usually like horseradish.
-If you live in the US you will likely have better luck buying Whole30 approved condiments like the line from Tessamae (includes Ketchup) which seems impossible to get in Canada.
+Horseradish also typically has sugar, which led me to create my own for our New Year’s Eve Prime Rib dinner.
+Don’t worry; I’ll share the simple three-ingredient recipe to make your own horseradish at home.

 Water gets tiring

-Drinking water all the time sucks - not going to sugar coat this one.
+Drinking water all the time sucks – not going to sugarcoat this one.
 Lemon and Lime slices can only do so much.
-Carbonated water is only exciting for about a minute and that is being generous.
-This is probably the hardest part of the diet for me but much easier for my husband who loves ice cold water.
+Carbonated water is only exciting for about a minute, and that is being generous.
+This is probably the hardest part of the diet for me but much easier for my husband, who loves ice-cold water.

 The Whole30 Program is not for everyone

 Want to check out some other Whole30 recipes?
-Here are some of the great resources I've found to date. (disclaimer: even when something is listed as Whole30 you should double check the ingredients).
+Here are some of the great resources I’ve found to date. (disclaimer: even when something is listed as Whole30 you should double-check the ingredients).

 - The Whole30: The 30-Day Guide to Total Health and Food Freedom by Melissa and Dallas Hartwig.
 I read this book in December to better understand the program and the recipes that would help us get through the 30 days. (**Affiliate link)